fivetran/dbt_github_source/README.md

   - package: dbt-labs/dbt_utils
     version: [">=0.8.0", "<0.9.0"]
 ```
-> If you have any of these dependent packages in your own `packages.yml ` I highly recommend you remove them to ensure there are no package version conflicts.
 # 🙌 Contributions and Maintenance
 ## Package Maintenance
 The Fivetran team maintaining this package **only** maintains the latest version of the package.
 We highly recommend you stay consistent with the [latest version](https://hub.getdbt.com/fivetran/github_source/latest/) of the package and refer to the [CHANGELOG](/CHANGELOG.md) and release notes for more information on changes across versions.